Yusuf80216/AI-Farmers-Assistant/README.md

 # AI Farmer's Assistant

 Features:
-- Leaf based Disease Prediction
+- Leaf based Disease Prediction (Image Detection & Image Classification)
-- Crop and Cost Prediction
+- Crop and Cost Prediction (Classification & Regression)
 #
 Tasks:
 - Farmers can upload crop images and detect the crop name and whether it is infected or healthy